sametbugraoktay/Messenger/README.md

 The frameworks and libraries I used in this project are listed below.

+- MVC
+- UIKit
+- Auto Layout
+- Storyboard
 - Google Firebase
-- GoogleSignIn
+- Firebase Authentication
 - MessageKit
-- JGProgressHUD
-- RealmSwift
 - SDWebImage

 Screenshots: